Everessttt/MCTS_snake/README.md

-Monte Carlo Search Tree implementation for snake
+## Monte Carlo Search Tree implementation for snake
-Game/ simulation created in Godot with the following programming languages: C++, GDScript, Jenova SDK Run the game by running the executable located in MCTS_snake/MCTS_snake_executable/MCTS_snake.exe
+Game / simulation created in Godot with the following programming languages: C++, GDScript, Jenova SDK.

+Run the game by running the executable located in MCTS_snake/MCTS_snake_executable/MCTS_snake.exe.

 ## Author